mousepawmedia/devdocs/source/repos/cbuildsystem.rst

 compiled code.
 The advantage is that the end-user does not need a copy of the library on their system to run the compiled application.
-However, the disadvantage is that the compiled application will be larger - it literally *contains* the libraries that were statically linked to it.
+However, the disadvantage is that the compiled application will be larger - it literally *contains* all the parts it uses of the libraries that were statically linked to it.

 Additionally, once you've compiled the application, it is locked into the version of the library to which it is statically linked.
 The only way to